 Where to stay near Cotswold Lavender

 If you’re looking to make a weekend of visiting the Cotswold Lavender fields, there’s a good selection of places to stay nearby.
-The National Trust has four characterful stone cottages to rent located opposite Snowshill Manor and Gardens, which sleep from two to nine people.
+The National Trust has four characterful stone cottages to rent, which are right opposite Snowshill Manor and Gardens and sleep between two and nine people.

-Sheepscombe Byre* is a light and airy two-bedroom, two bathroom holiday cottage in a peaceful location on the edge of Snowshill, with views out over the Vale of Evesham.
+Sheepscombe Byre* is a light and airy two-bedroom, two bathroom holiday cottage in a peaceful location on the edge of Snowshill, which has views out over the Vale of Evesham.

 Or splash out on a stay at Buckland Manor*, a 13th-century manor house turned luxurious Relais & Chateaux Hotel, two miles from Snowshill.
 It’s packed with period features like four-poster beds and antique furniture, with a fine dining restaurant, formal gardens, croquet pitch and tennis courts

-There are also several places to stay – as well as a great range of places to eat, drink and shop – in nearby Broadway.
-The historic Lygon Arms* dates back to the 1300s and has a lovely pool, spa and gardens to relax in as well as a restaurant and bar.
-Or Russell’s* is a restaurant with rooms in the Cotswold stone former HQ of Arts and Crafts furniture designer Gordon Russell.
+There are also several places to stay in Broadway.
+The historic Lygon Arms* hotel dates back to the 1300s and once hosted Oliver Cromwell.
+It has a luxurious spa and swimming pool as well as gardens to relax in and a restaurant and bar.
+Or Russell’s* is a restaurant with rooms located inside the Cotswold stone former headquarters of Arts and Crafts furniture designer Gordon Russell.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.